varshatumburu/spaceShooter/README.md

 - :arrow_down: [Download the latest zip file for linux](https://github.com/tasdikrahman/spaceShooter/releases/latest)
 - Unzip the file

-If your download was saved on the `~/Downloads` folder
+If your download was saved to the `~/Downloads` folder

 Press <kbd>Ctrl</kbd> + <kbd>Alt</kbd> + <kbd>T</kbd> to open the shell if you are on `GNU/Linux` based systems and type